Open-QKD-Network/cqptoolkit/README.md

 This project is intended to be used for both scientific research work and to form part of completed projects.
 As such it incorporates some approaches which are intended to maintain a production quality level of code and design.
 The build system is based on [CMake][], it is used to produce many different build files from one set of definitions.
 In order to build the code, one of the build systems, such as gcc, is setup by calling the command `cmake` first.
 See the build folder for ready made scripts for common environments.
-See the [walkthrough](Walkthrough.md) for details of how the system operates.
+See the [walk through](Walkthrough.md) for details of how the system operates.
 The [TLS](TLS.md) document details how this system can be used with standard internet communications.

 ## Installation